 First, I use the industry composition of a country's exports pre-crisis, categorized by two-digit SITC codes, to test for importer substitution among similar countries.
-The global value of exports by SITC is shown in Figure B1.
-I calculate the top SITC group by geographic region and include these as time-varying controls.
-This estimation is restricted to the 44 countries with the exports composition, so the results are noisy, but they indicate no recovery.
+The global value of exports by SITC is shown in Figure B2.
+I calculate the top SITC group for each country and include these as time-varying controls in the baseline specification in Equation 8.
+The SITC industry controls mean that β_t should be interpreted as the loss of market share into a given destination in a given year by an exporting country relative to other countries also focused on the same industry.
+This estimation is restricted to the 44 countries that reported the composition of their exports in 1865, and they indicate larger losses (coefficients reported in Table A9 column 6 and plotted in Figure B15a).

-Next, I proxy for similarity in exports products using each country's geographic region to include countries where product-level exports data are not available.
+A drawback to using the SITC industry controls is that it loses 30% of the sample.
+As an alternative, I proxy for similarity in exports products using each country's geographic region to include countries where product-level exports data are not available.
 I validate that geographic region is a reasonable proxy for the goods exported by evaluating the proxy on the subset of 44 countries with observable industry composition in 1865.
-For each region, I identify the top three exports categories by SITC codes and calculate the fraction of the total value of exports from the region that fall into those categories.
-This fraction is equivalent to an exports-weighted average of the cross-country exports concentration within the top three categories.
-Figure B15 shows that this fraction is above 0.5 for all regions and averages 0.73 across regions, indicating that exports are very similar within region.
+For each region, I identify the top three exports categories by SITC codes and calculate the fraction of the total value of exports from the region that fall into those categories.66 This fraction is equivalent to an exports-weighted average of the cross-country exports concentration within the top three categories.
+Figure B16 shows that this fraction is above 0.5 for all regions and averages 0.73 across regions, indicating that exports are very similar within region.

 I compare the countries within regions to each other by including origin-country region-year fixed effects in the baseline specification in Equation 8.
 The additional controls restrict the variation such that β_t is estimated off comparisons of countries in the same geographic area exporting to the same destination in the same year.
-Figure 7 (Table A7 Column 8) shows that there is no recovery in this setting.
+Figure 7 (Table A9 column 8) shows that there is no recovery in this setting.
 The qualitative interpretation is that within regions, countries that are more exposed to bank failures experience exports losses for longer than the other countries in the group.
-I also re-estimate the baseline with region-year fixed effects using the subsample of countries that have SITC information and verify that the patterns are similar.
-The coefficients are plotted in Figure B18, and the point estimates are reported in Table A7.
+I also re-estimate the baseline with region-year fixed effects using the subsample of countries that have SITC information and verify that the patterns are similar (Table A9 column 7 and plotted in Figure B15b).